-Will Chris Herias online workouts transform you into bodyweight bodybuilders?
+Are ThenX.com calisthenics and weight programs legit?
+Will Chris Heria’s online workouts transform you into bodyweight bodybuilders?

-I spent more than a year and half following ThenX online programs so I could share my experience with you.
+Those are all valid questions and you are in luck.
+I spent more than a year and a half following ThenX online programs so I could share my experience with you.

 This will be a lengthy, honest review, that reflects my point of view on why I started doing calisthenics, why I chose ThenX and what were the results of doing ThenX workouts for more than a year.

 Why I started doing calisthenics with ThenX

 I remember the day I saw ThenX youtube video, called “10 minutes of hell workout 2016”, for the first time.
 To put you into the context.
 Back in the day, I was a fatso, who wanted to change his life from the ground up.